flightjs/flight/README.md

 ## Dependencies

 Flight uses [ES5-shim](https://github.com/kriskowal/es5-shim) to polyfill ES5 support for older browsers and [jQuery](http://jquery.com) for DOM manipulation API.
-If you install flight with bower, these apps will be deployed in the `components` folder.
+If you install Flight with Bower, these libraries will be installed in the `components` folder.
 Additionally you will need to include an AMD implementation such as [require.js](http://requirejs.org/) or [loadrunner](https://github.com/danwrong/loadrunner).